The Prevent Defense

 A robbery will intensify quickly, hence a 7.
 The police or another law enforcement agency will get involved, so #2 is a 9.
 It will shut your business down for at least the rest of the day, perhaps longer if there is damage, an injury or a fatality, so an 8.
 Will your image be hurt?
 Probably not as you’re a victim, so #4 is a 2.
 Any financial impact would be negligible, especially if you’re insured or the money or items are recovered, so #5 is a 3.
 This gives you a 5.8 impact on your business.

 Now, assess the probability that the event will happen on a scale from 0 to 100%.
-This will give you an answer such as 5.8/60, i.e., it would have a slightly higher than medium impact and there is a fair probability it will happen.
+This will give you formula such as 5.8/60, i.e., it would have a slightly higher than medium impact and there is a fair probability it will happen.

 You want to do this for every possible crisis that can affect your business, even those that seem very unlikely (you can probably dispense with running scenarios involving a zombie apocalypse or alien invasion).
-In assessing the impact, consider the cost in hard dollars and soft dollars.
-Hard dollars are pretty obvious, but losses in soft dollars can include decreased productivity, low employee morale, increased absenteeism, increased workers’ compensation claims, bad press, erosion of community support, etc.
+In assessing the impact, consider the cost in hard and soft dollars.
+Hard dollars are relatively easy to calculate, but losses in soft dollars can include decreased productivity, low employee morale, increased absenteeism, increased workers’ compensation claims, bad press, erosion of community support, etc.

 Depending on the crisis at hand, the cost of intervention may appear to equal the hard cost of a possible loss.
 But the soft dollar losses can create a trickling effect on your business where you continue to lose revenue long after the initial crisis has passed, often without noticing until it’s too late.

-A well-conceived crisis plan has another benefit.
-It helps you make decisions in the midst of a crisis.
-You don’t have to consider options on the fly; they are already written down.
+A well-conceived crisis plan has another benefit: it automatically creates order in the midst of chaos.
+You don’t have to consider all the scenarios and possible outcomes; they are already written down.
 All you and your team have to do is follow the plan.
 You already know that if ‘A’ happens, you should do ‘B’ then ‘C’, ‘D’, ‘E’, and so on.

 Want to know more about crisis planning and business continuity?
 We have a free “When Trouble Strikes: A Crisis Planner for Business” publication written specifically with small businesses in mind.
 It covers the topic extensively and gives you additional tools to do your own crisis planning and mitigation.